thanhhuy1999/education-network/README.md

 ```

 ## How to test
+### Using swagger api
+I already implement swagger api docs for this project and you can use this for test
+Go to: http://localhost:3000/api-docs and test api what you want

 ### Import Postman collection
 Import the content of [Postman File](./TeacherStudent.postman_collection.json) to Postman following guide.
 ![Import postman guide](./images/guide-import-postman.png).